-86.4 Students who are eligible to attract the Under 16 Boarding Supplement
+86.4 Students who are eligible to attract the Under-16 Boarding Supplement

-A student is eligible to attract the Under-16 Boarding Supplement for Semester 1 of a year if the following criteria are met on the 3rd Friday in February:
+A student is eligible to attract the Under-16 Boarding Supplement for Semester 1 of a year if the following criteria are met on the 3rd Friday in February (the census date):

-- s/he meets the Schooling B Award criteria, and - s/he is under 16 years old, and - s/he is enrolled and attending school, and - s/he is enrolled in and boarding at a school that meets the qualifications for Under-16 Boarding Supplement set out in 86.3, and - s/he either: - o meets the criteria for Away from Home entitlements; or - s/he qualifies for Independent status as an orphan, a student whose parents cannot exercise parental responsibilities, or on the basis that it is Unreasonable To Live at Home, or - s/he qualifies for independent status on the basis of criteria other than those listed in the previous dot point AND meets the criteria for Away from Home entitlements, or - o s/he is a student in State Care and the following apply: - the student is entitled to receive the Away from Home rate of Living Allowance because the carer does not receive a regular foster care allowance, and - the student would meet the criteria for Away from Home entitlements, and - Living Allowance is payable in respect of the student.
+- s/he meets the Schooling B Award criteria, and - s/he is under 16 years old, and - s/he is enrolled and attending school, and - s/he is boarding at a hostel or enrolled in and boarding at a school that meets the qualifications for Under-16 Boarding Supplement set out in 86.3, and - s/he either: - o meets the criteria for Away from Home entitlements; or

+- s/he qualifies for Independent status as an orphan, a student whose parents cannot exercise parental responsibilities, or on the basis that it is Unreasonable To Live at Home, or - s/he qualifies for independent status on the basis of criteria other than those listed in the previous dot point AND meets the criteria for Away from Home entitlements, or - s/he is a student in State Care and the following apply: - the student is entitled to receive the Away from Home rate of Living Allowance because the carer does not receive a regular foster care allowance, and - the student would meet the criteria for Away from Home entitlements, and - Living Allowance is payable for the student.

-A student is eligible to attract the Under-16 Boarding Supplement for Semester 2 of a year if the above criteria are met on the third Friday in August.
+A student is eligible to attract the Under-16 Boarding Supplement for Semester 2 of a year if the above criteria are met on the third Friday in August (the census date).

-The school may receive a per capita payment for each student who meets the criteria.
+The school or hostel may receive a per capita payment for each student who meets the criteria.